Book delves into John Smyth abuse, critics say it's inaccurate

 Evangelical publisher Julia Cameron said the book contained "many factual errors" and that some of the blame apportioned to Iwerne camps leader David Fletcher in failing to go to the police in 1982 was "unfounded".

-"[Graystone] imaginatively reconstructs scenes, and quotes from them, while not having spoken with those present," she said in a review for Evangelicals Now.
+"[Graystone] imaginatively reconstructs scenes, and quotes from them, while not having spoken with those present," she said.

 "[T]he narratives relating to the Titus Trust (successor to the Iwerne Trust) and relating to David Fletcher, leader of the Iwerne camps, hold errors and wrong assumptions, some scurrilous.